 - recommendations from system-wide reviews delivered under IGEM’s Annual Forward Plan of Reviews

-- recommendations from major inquiries and reviews at the request of the Minister for Emergency Services.
+- recommendations from major inquiries and reviews at the request of the minister.

 IGEM also periodically undertakes in-field activities to directly observe whether changes are being achieved or realised in practice during emergency events.